Ivo Twisleton-Wykeham-Fiennes, 20th Baron Saye and Sele: Biography

 He was born to Geoffrey Twisleton-Wykeham-Fiennes, 18th Baron Saye and Sele.
 He educated at Harrow and the Royal Military Academy, Woolwich.

 He served as an officer during the First World War and was mentioned in despatches.
-He gained the rank of Lieutenant-Colonel in the Royal Artillery.
-For his service he was awarded the Croix de Guerre (1919) and the Military Cross (M.C.)
-(1918).
+He gained the rank of lieutenant colonel in the Royal Artillery.
+For his service he was awarded the Military Cross (1918) and the French Croix de Guerre (1919).
 He also fought in the Second World War between 1939 and 1941.

-He succeeded as the 14th Lord Saye and Sele [E., 1603], 20th Baron Saye and Sele on 18 February 1949 and appointed Officer, Order of the British Empire (O.B.E.) in 1961.
+He succeeded as the 14th Lord Saye and Sele [E., 1603], 20th Baron Saye and Sele on 18 February 1949 and appointed an Officer of the Order of the British Empire in 1961.

+Family

+On 16 October 1919 Twisleton-Wykeham-Fiennes married Hersey Cecilia Hester Butler (1889−1968), daughter of Sir Thomas Dacres Butler, and had three sons: